poelstra/thermal-camera/README.md

 ## Development

 ### Desktop simulator
-The GUI is built using the excellent [LVGL project](https://lvgl.io/).

 The application can be built on the desktop, which simplifies development.
 You'll need to have SDL2 installed (including headers) for this to work.